Kinds-of-Intelligence-CFI/animal-ai/README.md

 To get started you will need to:
 1. Clone this repo.
-2. **Install the animalai python package** and requirements by running `pip install -e animalai` from the root folder.
+2. **Install the animalai python package** and requirements by running `pip install animalai` from the root folder.
 3. **Download the latest release of the environment** for your system [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases):

 (Old releases can be found [here](docs/oldVersions.md))